WhiteCosmos/Gotcha-HTTP-Client/README_EN.md

 - [How to use](#usage)

 <a name="latest_version"></a>
-### Latest Version (1.4.5) (2022/04/28)
+### Latest Version (1.4.6) (2022/05/08)

-What's New
+New Feature

-Features

-- Support importing swagger file as requests
-- Support editing parameters in 'docs' tab
-- Make importing JSON collapsed as default
+- Query parameters support choosing array type and format

+UI/UX Optimize

+- Replace 'Overview' tab with new home page
+- Replace free icons with our own
+- Export cURL support multipart and file
+- Export cURL support resolving env and global variables
+- Add 'Close to the Left' and 'Close to the Right' to tab's context menu
+- Add 'Expand All' and 'Collapse All' options into Json Editor's context menu
+- Add 'Rename' option to group and request's context menu
+- Add response header's count display

-Bug Fix
+BUG Fix

+- Fix multiple cURL export problem
+- Fix navigate to target not work when click tab
-- Fix request complete but status not changed issue
+- Fix header's required status not checked problem

 ### Download